Personal Homelab

 • VPN server for secure remote access

-I also run entertainment services like a Minecraft server for my friends and a Jellyfin server for my owned media.
+I also run a Minecraft server for friends and a Jellyfin server for my owned media.